slsa-framework/slsa/docs/spec/v1.0/about.md

 confidence in whether the code that you run is actually the code that you scanned.

-This need to track code handling from source to binary puts an extra burden on anyone involved in complex critical systems.
-SLSA is meant to support automation so even the largest and most complex systems can protect against tampering.
+SLSA is designed to support automation that tracks code handling from source to binary.
 As a result, SLSA increases trust that the analysis and review performed on source code can be assumed to still apply to the binary consumed at the end of a complex software supply chain.

-## SLSA in layman's terms
+## SLSA in layperson's terms

 There has been a [lot of discussion](https://ntia.gov/page/software-bill-materials) about the need for "ingredient labels" for software—a "software bill of materials" (SBOM) that tells users what is in their